BalderHolst/sqlite-integrated/README.md

 We pass `new=True` to create a new database file.

-We can now create a table with sql
+We can now create a table with sql.
+Note that we create a column assigned as "PRIMARY KEY".
+Every table should have one of these columns.
+It makes sure that every entry has a unique id, so that we can keep track of it.

 ```python
 db.cursor.execute("""CREATE TABLE people (